 We encourage anyone with an interest in earth and other natural sciences, regardless of their educational or professional background, to become a member of the Geologists of Jackson Hole.
 To learn more about joining, please visit our membership information page.

-As of February 2018 the organization had 264 members and 477 friends on the email distribution list.
+As of June 2020 the organization had 230 paid members and 520 friends on the email distribution list.